exercism/julia/exercises/concept/fibonacci-iterator/.docs/introduction.md

 We saw in previous concepts how to create a type hierarchy, as well as learning how Julia uses [multiple dispatch][concept-multiple-dispatch] to choose methods based on argument types.

-Julia also has several informal [interfaces][ref-interfaces], which let your custom types hook into behaviors already defined for standard types.
+Julia also has several informal interfaces, which let your custom types hook into behaviors already defined for standard types.

 This is most easily illustrated with the Iterator interface.

-## [Iterators][ref-iterators]
+## Iterators

 Previously in the syllabus, we have seen several ways that Julia can operate on each element of a collection.